-With more than 600 square miles of incorporated area, the City of Buckeye offers a vast array of hunting and shooting opportunities for residents and visitors.
-Before participating in such activities, make sure you’re aware of state and City laws.
+With more than 600 square miles of incorporated area, the city of Buckeye offers a vast array of hunting and shooting opportunities for residents and visitors.
+Before participating in such activities, make sure you’re aware of state and city laws.

-Shooting or Target Testing
+Shooting or Target Practice

 According to code, it is unlawful to discharge a firearm within or into the limits of any municipality (ARS 13-3107) unless you are more than one mile from any occupied structure as defined in section ARS 13-3101.
 An “occupied structure” is legally defined as any building, object, vehicle, watercraft, aircraft or place with sides and a floor that is separately securable from any other structure attached to it, that is used for lodging, business, transportation, recreation or storage, and in which one or more human beings either are or are likely to be present or so near as to be in equivalent danger at the time the discharge of a firearm occurs.
 Furthermore, “occupied structure” includes any dwelling house, whether occupied, unoccupied or vacant.

 To learn more about hunting schedules, rules, regulations and licensing, please visit Arizona Game and Fish.